Dashlane/password-changer-well-known/README.md

 # Password Changer .well-known [DRAFT]

-The goal of this respository is to provide a documentation for using password changer .well-known and be listed as compatible on Dashlane's automatic password changer feature.
+The goal of this respository is to provide documentation for using password changer .well-known and be listed as compatible on Dashlane's automatic password changer feature.

 ## Introduction

-The password changer is able to do automatic password update by calling a compatible service's API endpoint.
+Password changer provides the ability to automatically update passwords by calling a compatible service's API endpoint.

 In order to be compatible, a service needs:

--   a .well-known file placed at the web root of the service describing the API endpoint to call
+-   have a .well-known file placed at the web root of the service describing the API endpoint to call
 -   an API endpoint that will receive the password change request

 ## Implementing the .well-known on your server

-The following json file should be put on your web root at `/.well-known/password-changer`.
+The following JSON file should be placed at the root of your website: `/.well-known/password-changer`.

 ```js
 {